danielharrell/does_music_move/does_music_move.md

 of observation.

 Well, fair enough.
 But this makes the nonsense of such a space even easier to see.
 For what is it, finally, that makes an inhabited sense of space extraordinary rather than ordinary?
-Here is one answer I find plausible---the answer given, for example, by Heidegger, when he speaks of our being-in-the-world.
+Here is one answer---the answer, for example, that Heidegger might give.
 An inhabited sense of space is extraordinary, in not stopping short of totality.
 That is, our inhabited sense of space implicitly includes everything there is, known or unknown; anything captured in the word "Being".
 For it is beings, finally, that we take ourselves to be surrounded by, and our own being that provides the place from which to encounter them.
-This is why, despite our sometimes talking as if there were more than one world, and even more than one world we might inhabit, we can also talk intelligibly, in a simpler yet deeper way, of
+This is why, despite our sometimes talking as if there were more than one world, and even more than one world we might inhabit, we can also talk intelligibly, in a simpler yet deeper way, of *the* world.
-*the* world.
 And it is our being-in-the-world, in this sense, that grounds our inhabited sense of space.